davelunt/NemaTree/README.md

 `snakemake -np` will perform a dry run of the analysis.
 It will catch most, but not all issues.

-If the dry run doesn't flag errors then run the analysis with `snakemake --cores 3 --wait-latency 300`
+If the dry run doesn't flag errors then run the analysis with:

+`snakemake --cores 3 --wait-latency 300`

 The reference alignment has about 150 sequences in an alignment of approximately 1800bp.
 When adding 20 new sequences it runs in about 2 minutes with 3 cores on a basic laptop (M2 MacBook Air with 4 cores and 8G of RAM).